 In a complex production environment, many factors can improve or impede production efficiency.
-With adequate understanding of the process and strategic business planning, a competent IT MSP can customize IT solutions to help optimize production efficiency and reduce frequency and duration of downtime events.
+With an adequate understanding of the process and strategic business planning, a competent IT MSP can customize IT solutions to help optimize production efficiency and reduce the frequency and duration of downtime events.
 The result is greater profit and improved relations with customers and other stakeholders.
 One of the keys to success with complex production environments is to create and operate IT systems that allow for optimizing the production process.
 Process interruptions, whether slowdowns or downtime for any reason, tend to have a negative effect on production efficiency and profit.
-Accordingly, successful business and IT strategies focus on elimination of system upsets, streamlining workflows, and keeping employees and the business focused on the services and products they deliver.
+Accordingly, successful business and IT strategies focus on the elimination of system upsets, streamlining workflows, and keeping employees and the business focused on the services and products they deliver.

 Integration of Multiple Workflow Streams

 This process flow diagram shows the major components common to any manufacturing business.
 Can you imagine the challenge of managing and tracking this workflow with paper documents?
 Most manufacturing businesses have software to manage these individual tasks.
 How many have customized IT solutions that truly integrate the individual tasks/segments via a single software or common operating platform?
-Integration at this level can significantly improve the manufacturing production efficiency while reducing associated administrative tasks.
+Integration at this level can significantly improve manufacturing production efficiency while reducing associated administrative tasks.
 An investment into a strategically designed IT solution to integrate workflow at this level is sure to generate a positive ROI, and promote production efficiency and reliability.
 Using such a system, you should expect to improve your reputation for reliable and efficient delivery to your customer base, while operating with a greater profit margin.

 The generalized manufacturing business workflow diagram shown above describes some of the workflow elements that a good ERP solution can help to expedite.
 There are other elements of the manufacturing environment, which this generalized workflow diagram does not detail.
 The workflow diagrams shown below isolate the workflow production task, and provide examples to highlight complexities that many manufacturing operations must deal with.

-Measuring, Monitoring and Tracking for Quality Control
+Measuring, Monitoring, and Tracking for Quality Control

 In the graphic below, from American Institute of Aeronautics and Astronautics , note the multiple checkpoints to ensure proper quality control is applied to the manufacturing process.
-A system to continuously monitor and record functionality of machines and processes can provide valuable information, e.g. trends that indicate increasing potential for malfunction or running out of spec.
-Such information can assist proactive decision making to prevent downtime events.
+A system to continuously monitor and record functionality of machines and processes can provide valuable information, e.g. trends that indicate an increased potential for malfunction or running out of spec.
+Such information can assist in proactive decision making to prevent downtime events.
 This may be accomplished by adjusting PM (preventative maintenance) schedules to accommodate anomalous observations so that the machines are tended to at optimal times in the production schedule.
 For example, when dimensional checks reveal ‘drift’, the affected machine can be adjusted at the right time, avoiding losing time for rework.
-If this information is digitized, the trends can easily be tracked and strategic decisions routinely made to optimize the production schedule, and to reduce incidence of scrapping the product (waste).
+If this information is digitized, the trends can easily be tracked and strategic decisions routinely made to optimize the production schedule, and to reduce the incidence of scrapping the product (waste).

 Physical Process Optimization and Inventory Management

 The graphic below from Maxxis Tires USA outlines a manufacturing process where multiple simultaneous workflows are combined to produce a single product.
-By tracking run time vs wait time for each of the sub processes, a real time assessment of production bottlenecks can be performed.
+By tracking run time vs wait time for each of the sub-processes, a real-time assessment of production bottlenecks can be performed.
 This helps to understand production efficiency issues, and sets the stage for making adjustments for continuous improvement.
 Having clarity on near and long term trends will help the business formulate and refine strategic moves to ensure optimal production efficiency.

 Shipping and Delivery to Customer

 A good ERP solution can significantly reduce administrative overhead associated with Shipping your product to your customer.
-Reduction in manual administrative process and associated cost can be achieved by:
+Reduction in the manual administrative process and associated cost can be achieved by: